 What is Engineering Technology?

-RIT’s engineering technology programs are application focused degrees housed in the College of Applied Science and Technology (CAST).
+RIT’s engineering technology programs are application focused degrees housed in the College of Engineering Technology (CET).
 RIT is proud to offer the largest selection of highly ranked engineering technology programs in the country.
 These programs combine theoretical coursework heavily reinforced with hands-on laboratory experiences and project work with a focus on the application of engineering principles.
 If you learn by doing, the inquiry-based, applied-learning methodology of our engineering technology programs may be the right choice for you.
 While the majority of our faculty members have earned Ph.Ds., all have extensive experience working as engineers in industry.
 This level of preparation enables our faculty to bring a unique perspective of teaching and learning into our classrooms and laboratories.
 RIT's engineering technology programs prepare students to enter the workforce in a variety of engineering roles as design engineers, civil engineers, product development engineers, applications engineers, test engineers, manufacturing engineers and more.
 Approximately 25% of our graduates pursue advanced degrees including the completion of MS, MBA or doctoral degrees.
 To learn more about majors in RIT’s School of Engineering Technology, please visit http://www.rit.edu/cast/schoolofet/.

 What is Engineering?